nielskee/draft-articles/TechnicalHiringPart2.md

 Although it's great to see evidence of personal projects, remember that this can be a lot easier for some people than others.
 People with a lot of discretionary time can work on personal projects, and attend meetups and conferences.
-People with either childcare or eldercare commitments often can't.
+People with childcare or eldercare commitments often can't.

 Where candidates do have these projects and activities, sure, view